Please check the information entered!

 7. Always ask about next steps

 At the end of the interview, thank those involved for their time and ask about next steps before leaving with a smile on your face.
-If the interviewer(s) says they will get back to you, probe for an approximate timescale and then double check they have all of your correct contact details.
+Communication will usually be via your agency.

 Enquiring about next steps shows you are keen and helps you better manage your own expectations, instead of sitting by the phone.